e34s/e34-client/junit4-demo/README.md

-# Element34 Selenium Box - TestNG Reporting Client
+# Element34 Selenium Box - JUnit Reporting Client

-Use this client for adding reporting capabilities to your TestNG tests executed on the Selenium Box.
+Use this client for adding reporting capabilities to your JUnit tests executed on the Selenium Box.

 The following setup is required: